xIshanSandhux/xIshanSandhux/README.md

 - **AI Course Planner** – Developing an AI agent to help UVic students plan their courses based on their major and completed credits.
 - **Code Collab** - Developing a web app which can be used by SWEs for pair programming.

-But feel free to poke around! 🙃
+Feel free to poke around! 🙃

 ### 🔗 Connect with Me